WELCOME!

 Project Study Area

-The project study area encompasses land along both sides of HWY 99 between Ashland and Phoenix (dotted line).
-The study area is bounded to the east by the Bear Creek Greenway and includes some sections of the 2020 Almeda burn scar to the west of HYW 99.
+The project study area encompasses land along both sides of Highway 99 between Ashland and Phoenix (dotted line).
+The study area is bounded to the east by the Bear Creek Greenway and includes some sections of the 2020 Almeda burn scar to the west of Highway 99.

 The Hwy 99/Bear Creek Greenway Corridor includes the Cities of Talent and Phoenix and Jackson County.
 The Oregon Department of Transportation and the Department of Land Conservation and Development are collaborative funding partners for the Hwy 99/Bear Creek Greenway Corridor Re-Visioning.